PeacefulWhale/PeacefulWhale/README.md

 - C/C++
 - Python

-I also like to make stuff in Blender or Gimp.
+I also like to make stuff in Blender.